Key Takeaways

 Best for Fitness and Recreation Businesses

-Competitive premiums and a quick online buying process lands biBerk in fourth place overall.
-New Mexico service businesses with physical locations see the largest savings, such as hospitality (29%), fitness (21%), real estate (20%) and cleaning services (19%).
-It’s also the most affordable option for solo operators in the state.
+biBerk ranks fourth overall, with competitive premiums and a straightforward online buying process driving its score.
+New Mexico service businesses with physical locations see the largest savings: hospitality (29%), fitness (21%), real estate (20%) and cleaning services (19%).
+Solo operators get the lowest rates of any carrier in the state, and online quotes take only minutes.
+Customers cite clear coverage explanations during the application as a high point.

 Where biBerk performs best: